ntrtd/d365-agent/docs/architecture_vision.md

 **The core integration strategy leverages the Model Context Protocol (MCP)**.
 MCP acts as a standardized interface ("USB-C for AI") allowing AI models (like those in Azure AI Agent Service) to discover and interact with external tools and data sources (like D365 via an MCP Hub) in a consistent way.
 This approach is chosen over traditional bespoke APIs or platform-specific connectors (like Power Platform Custom Connectors alone) because MCP offers:
 *   **Standardization & Discoverability:** Any MCP-compliant host (Azure AI Studio, Copilot Studio, Claude Desktop, VS Code extensions, etc.) can automatically discover and understand the capabilities (tools, data resources) exposed by an MCP server.
-*   **Composability:** Capabilities from multiple MCP servers (e.g., first-party D365 actions, third-party services like Stripe, custom internal logic) can be seamlessly combined within a single agent session without complex integration code.
+*   **Composability:** Capabilities from multiple MCP servers (e.g., first-party D365 actions provided by Microsoft for Finance/SCM, third-party services like Stripe, custom internal logic) can be seamlessly combined within a single agent session without complex integration code.
 *   **Reduced Boilerplate:** Common needs like capability negotiation, function schemas (using JSON Schema for type safety), progress updates, streaming results (via JSON-RPC over HTTP+SSE), and cancellation are built into the protocol, reducing implementation effort.
+*   **Core MCP Concepts:** Servers expose capabilities primarily as:
+    *   **Tools:** Typed functions the agent can invoke (e.g., `create_sales_order`).
+    *   **Resources:** Contextual data the agent can read (e.g., product catalogs, parsed documents).
+    *   **Prompts:** Reusable prompt templates hosted by the server, often containing business logic.

 The architecture prioritizes using Microsoft Azure's PaaS and AI services for a scalable, secure, and maintainable solution, with MCP providing the crucial link between the AI orchestration layer and the business logic/data layer.